Which Is Better for Painted Cabinet Doors - MDF or Paint-Grade Wood?

 Both MDF and paint-grade wood are popular options for painted cabinet doors.
 MDF is often the preferred option – but why?

 You’re here because you need to know about your options for painted cabinet doors.
 As a contractor, you’re learning about the choices available and working to build your reputation.
 Offering the wrong products can make your customers unhappy and cost you money.
+So, should you choose MDF or wood for painted cabinet doors?
+Which is the better option?

 At Cutting Edge, we’ve produced cabinet doors for over 20 years.
 Because painted doors are always popular, we’ve worked with every possible combination of wood and MDF.
 We know the benefits and challenges of each option, and we want to share that information with you.